-A container can make it possible for an enterprise Bean to be invoked from a non-Java client.
+A container can make it possible for an enterprise bean to be invoked from a non-Java client.
 For example, the CORBA mapping of Enterprise JavaBeans [6] allows any

-CORBA client to invoke any enterprise Bean object on a CORBA-enabled server using the standard CORBA API.
+CORBA client to invoke any enterprise bean object on a CORBA-enabled server using the standard CORBA API.

 Providing connectivity to existing server applications is also important.
 An EJB server may choose to provide access to existing enterprise applications, such as applications running under CICS on a mainframe.
-For example, an EJB server may provide a bridge that makes existing CICS programs accessible to enterprise Beans.
-The bridge can make the CICS programs visible to the Java programming language-based developer as if the CICS programs were other enterprise Beans installed in some container on the EJB server.
+For example, an EJB server may provide a bridge that makes existing CICS programs accessible to enterprise beans.
+The bridge can make the CICS programs visible to the Java developer as if the CICS programs were other enterprise beans installed in some container on the EJB server.